THE OVERTURFS -- NEVER A DULL MOMENT

 David threw a metal toy gun at me one time and the butt of it hit me in the eye.
 His dad, Donald Downard, was really upset and gave me a half dollar, which was a big deal back then.
 I thought it was worth the black eye because I immediately went to the Heights Bakery and got penny candy.
 I did have a black eye for a while, though.

 While we were living on Stella Street in the 50s, a big storm came up and we heard that Mt.
 Vernon had a tornado.
 We knew that our aunt, Bernice Muzzarelli, and her son might be in it.
 We walked from our house to Ginny’s house in the blowing rain and took shelter in her damp, dark basement where we listened to the radio to see if we could hear names and, sure enough, Bernice’s house had been hit.
 We went the next morning to see her house and there was nothing but rubble there.
 The 4-year-old son of her next-door neighbor had been killed by the tornado.
 There had been a long chicken coop in the area of her house and it was demolished also.
 She lived by a drive-in theater, but I don’t recall if it was destroyed.
 Probably.
 I think it sat where the Rec Club is now.
 Bernice and Johnny were not injured.
-Some of their neighbors had run to her house and they were uninjured also.
+(Johnny had to go by his first name, which was Jeffrey/Jeff, when he went into the army and still goes by that name.)
+Some of the neighbors had run to her house but they were uninjured also.
 Ironically, the house of one family who ran to Bernice’s was untouched because the tornado was one of those that “hops,” and it had hopped over their house.
 Bernice and her husband, Andy, who was at work at the time, rebuilt in the same spot, but this time with a storm cellar.

 Jamie was born while we lived on Stella Street.
 She was an unbelievably good baby and was/is beautiful.
 She more than made up for any sadness Mom suffered during her pregnancy.
 Linda came up with Jamie’s name.
 She was in school with a red-head with that name.
 Linda thought it was such a pretty name and asked Mom if she would consider the name, which Mom did, of course.
 The classmate’s full name was Jamie Daly and her dad was the mayor.
 Her name would come up again many years later when I discovered that this same Jamie Daly sent my one day husband-to-be to the hospital while they were racing go-karts.
 It’s a small world.
 They were in about 8th grade at the time.